alexanderfurnas/VirtualWorkshop/index.md

 To make sure that participants can review all of the papers in the workshop in advance, we will collect and circulate the papers one week in advance.

-### Submit
-To apply to present please use the following google form:[link button]

-To volunteer to be a discussant please use the following google form: [link button]

 ### When
 The first workshop will take place Wednesday, September 30 from 2-4pm EST. We are hoping people will stick around afterwards for a networking happy hour.
 Our plan is to hold one workshop a month, on the last Wednesday of each month.